avital-vonage/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/android-in-app-messaging-chat/authenticate-users/kotlin.md

 language: kotlin
 menu_weight: 1
 ---
 Now You have to retrieve client instance inside `LoginViewModel` class.
-Usually it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
+Usually, it would be provided it via injection, but for tutorial purposes you will retrieve instance directly using static method.
 Locate the `private val client` property in the `LoginViewModel` class and update it's implementation:

 ```kotlin
 private var client = NexmoClient.get()